MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 You can use authentication contexts to connect an [Microsoft Entra Conditional Access policy](/azure/active-directory/conditional-access/overview) to a SharePoint site.
 Policies can be applied directly to the site or via a sensitivity label.

-Note that this capability can't be applied to the root site in SharePoint (for example, <https://contoso.sharepoint.com>).
+This capability can't be applied to the root site in SharePoint (for example, <https://contoso.sharepoint.com>).

 ## Requirements